sndrdr/Stable-Diffusion-Experiments/README.md

+This study explores the interpretability of the Stable Diffusion model, focusing on its handling of prepositions, numbers, and logical expressions.
+Using the diffusion attentive attribution maps (DAAM), we analyze attention patterns for prepositions and their overlap with related syntactic elements.
+Concerning numerical representations, we leverage representational similarity analysis (RSA) to compare the model's latent embeddings of numbers as words and digits.
+Finally, we assess the model's comprehension of logical expressions using the visual question answering technique (VQA).
+The results of our experiments are then analyzed and discussed in the Master's Thesis.

-Code adapted from castorini's implementation.
+Code for prepositions adapted from castorini's implementation.
 Source: https://github.com/castorini/daam.
 License: MIT License (see LICENSE.txt for detils)